tig-foundation/tig-monorepo/tig-challenges/src/cur_decomposition/OVERVIEW.md

 ~~~

 for each of eight related matrix/target-rank sub-instances.
 For target rank
-k, the algorithm must return exactly k distinct column indices, exactly k
+k, the algorithm must return exactly k distinct column indices and exactly k
+distinct row indices.
+For the four smallest target ranks it also returns a
-distinct row indices, and a finite k × k float32 linking matrix.
-The selected
+finite k × k float32 linking matrix.
+For the four largest target ranks, the
-columns and rows define C and R; constructing U is part of the innovator's
-work.
+linking matrix is omitted and reconstructed by the verifier with the shared
+fast QR routine described below.

 The authoritative mathematical specification is docs/cur.tex.